Liberal Studies Bachelor's Degree Program Courses

 Liberal Studies Degree Major

 The Liberal Studies major is comprised of at least 45 credits broken into two to three fields of study.
-Liberal Studies undergraduate students have the ability to transfer in up to 15 credits within the major.
+Liberal Studies undergraduate students have the ability to transfer in up to 15 credits within the major from another school or university.
 Of the remaining 30 credits to be completed through course work at Marist, 21 credits must be upper division (300- or 400-level).
-Majors can be customized from areas of study within all seven academic schools at Marist College.
-The full list of available majors are available at the top of this page.
+Majors can be customized from areas of study within all seven academic schools at Marist College of NY.
+The full list of available online and on-campus majors is available at the top of this page.